Financial help for parents | What benefits can I claim as a parent?

 In Scotland, you may also be eligible for a claim a Best Start Grant School Age Payment.

-The School Age Payment is £319.80 per child towards the cost of a child starting primary school such as clothes, school trips and stationery.
+• The School Age Payment is £331.95 per child. per child towards the cost of a child first starting primary school, e.g. clothes, school trips and stationery.

 To be eligible, you must live in Scotland, have a child who is the right age, be the main person caring for the child and get certain benefits or payments.